Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras

 The proof of the item 2 of Theorem \ref{thmNoethIntro} is based on a generalization of the Hilbert--Nagata theorem.
 Let $G$ be a group acting on a graded algebra $A$ in such a way that the action is compatible with the multiplication and the grading.
 The Hilbert--Nagata theorem gives sufficient conditions for the subalgebra of $G$-invariant elements of $A$ to be Noetherian and finitely generated.
 In \S \ref{sectionNoetherianityLgnInv} we generalize this theorem to the case where $A$ is a graded module-algebra over a Hopf algebra $H$.
 We then apply this general result to the case where $H = U_q^{\mathrm{ad}}$ and $A$ is a ``graded truncation'' of $\mathcal{L}_{g,n}$.

-The fact that $\mathcal{L}_{g,n}$ does not have non-trivial zero divisors is not proven directly but through a morphism $\Phi_{g,n}$ called the Alekseev morphism, which we now discuss.
+We prove that $\mathcal{L}_{g,n}$ does not have non-trivial zero divisors by using a morphism $\Phi_{g,n}$ called the Alekseev morphism, which has many applications and that we discuss now.
 In \S \ref{sectionAlekseevMorphism}, relying on the formulas given in \cite{A}, we define for any quasitriangular Hopf algebra $H$ a morphism of algebras